openhab/openhab-addons/bundles/org.openhab.binding.tplinksmarthome/README.md

 ## Discovery

 Devices can be auto discovered in the same local network as the openHAB application.
-It is possible to connect to devices on a different network, but these must be added manually by ipAddress.
+It is possible to connect to devices on a different network, but these must be added manually by `ipAddress`.
 It is not possible to connect to devices on a different network using `deviceId` as configuration.

 ## Thing Configuration